101 Things to do in Bournemouth (2026)

 • Avon Beach: Family friendly Blue Flag beach with easy access, promenade, restaurant complex and sauna.

-• Southbourne Beach: Sandy beach with pop up restaurant offering food, drink and a wide range of entertainment.
+• Southbourne Beach: Sandy beach with pop-up restaurant complex offering food, drink and a wide range of entertainment.

 • Fisherman’s Walk Beach: Family friendly Blue Flag beach with cliff lift and snack kiosk.
 On the cliff top are a playground, mini golf course and cafe.